Coffey County, Kansas Extinct Towns

 Sharpe 1890-1918 A station on the Atchison, Topeka & Santa Fe Railroad, it had a money order post office, an express office, and a population of 40 in 1910.
 It was located nine miles north of Burlington.

 Strawn/Sidney/Strawnsburgh 1870-1963 Named for Enos Strawn, pioneer.
-Was on the Missouri, Kansas & Texas Railway.
+It was on the Missouri, Kansas & Texas Railway.
 From 1904 to 1951, the old town site of Strawn was plagued by flooding of the Neosho River.
 In the late 1950s, the Army Corp of Engineers claimed Strawn for flood area as plans were being made to build John Redmond Dam.
 Afterward, the town moved to a new site and became “New Strawn” in 1962.
 Today, the old town of Strawn is now mostly underwater.

 Valley Green 1878-1879